zwhitehouse/m0_fe_for/README.md

-# For Statemnts CFU
+# For Statements CFU

 ## Setup

 - Fork this repository
 - Clone your copy of it to your local machine
-- Open in Atom
+- Open in VS Code

 ## Directions